 For a long time now my little family has been living in survival mode.
+You could say I’m becoming an expert at homeschooling through stressful times.
 We’re scraping by as I try to make enough to support my family and keep our home in one of the most expensive places in the U.S. on one small income.
 My husband is disabled so I had to take on multiple jobs.
 Luckily they are flexible so I could continue to homeschool as well as care for my husband.
 Working while homeschooling is not easy, but it was important to all of us to do what we had to to continue.
 On top of that it seems like one tragedy after another, family members passing away, cars needing repairs, and on and on.

 How do I homeschool when life is in chaos?